Versal/course-statistics-api/README.md

 </tbody>
 </table>

-## User Lookup
+### User Retrieval

-SIDs created during authentication may subsequently be used to retrieve the user
+A valid user session ID may be used to retrieve details about the related user.

-### Sample Request
+#### Sample Request

 ```
 curl -H 'SID: abcdeffe-1234-4321-5678-123456789' \